dcalvomayo/disaster_response_pipeline/README.md

   - **disaster__categories.csv**: CSV file with category binary data for each message.
   - **disaster__messages.csv**: CSV file with messages translated to English, and in their original language.
   - **process__data.py**: Python file with ETL pipeline.
+  - **DisasterResponse.db**: File to which the Database is loaded (created after following step 1 from Instructions).

 - **models**: Folder.
   - **train__classifier.py**: Python file with ML pipeline.
+  - **classifier.pkl**: Saved model (created after following step 1 from Instructions).

 ### How to interact?
 For any questions you can contact me on dcalvomayo@gmail.com